pryvated/glassdoor/README.md

 # Shortly about
 Powered with `Selenium`, `undetected-chromedriver`
-* Since GlassDoor uses Cloudflare for ant-fraud protection, I had to use `undetected_chromedriver`
+* Since GlassDoor uses Cloudflare for anti-fraud protection, I had to use `undetected_chromedriver`
 * When I started this task, I decided to use default selenium parsing solutions.
 But I didn't like the performance at all, it took more than 1 minute to scrape one page
 * So I started inspecting the JavaScript of GlassDoor
 * And I found that they use something like `State-Manager` called Apollo-State